ngundotra/srfc-21-nested-account-resolution/README.md

 - Minimal Instruction Account Metas Interfaces (MIAMI)
 - Preflight instructions

-### Paging

-The return data of the `preflight` instruction must be defined as follows (see `AdditionalAccounts` struct in `additional-accounts-request` crate).

-Preflight instructions also take an additional byte of instruction data used to determine the requested account page.

-We imagine that for 99% of use cases the page will be 0.
-But to future-proof ourselves, we are going to allow accounts to be paged in quantites of 30.

-Preflight instructions must return valid data for any requested page.

-Preflight instructions must be iteratively simulated with previously requested accounts appended to the instruction, until the return data says that there are no more accounts to be returned.

 ### MIAMI Account Separation

 When executing multiple CPIs to MIAMI instructions,